milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 In order to provide more details to the user about the validation error, we will also display some text, explaining what is wrong with the form, if the input is not valid.
 The `ngIf` directive is the perfect candidate to help us with achieving this, so we have added it to the paragraph.
 Now, when we don't enter a name of our pizza, it is not possible to submit the form, and name input field is marked with red border.

-> Why use `touched` and `dirty`?
+> NOTE: Why use `touched` and `dirty`?
 Usually, we don't want to display that form is invalid before the user even had a chance of editing the form.
 The `touched` property tells us exactly that - if the field was touched or not.
 Another useful property is `dirty`, which tells us if the value of the field was changed.
 Similarly, we use `ng-touch` and `ng-dirty` in or css.

 Let's see how our form looks now, with input validation added: